-- 1 Copy entire memory to remote server - Takes time $t_0 = t(M)$, where M is the memory size - During this time, some pages have changed - Copy only the pages that have changed to remote server - Hypervisor write-protects all pages.
-If page is written to by the VM, CPU marks it as "dirty". - Hypervisor copies all dirty pages into a buffer, and sends them over the network. - Because of locality of reference, number of pages dirtied is small, and is $D{t(M)}$ - Time required to send these pages is $t_i = t(D{t{i-1}}) \le t{i-1}$. - Repeat step 2 until dirty pages D{t_i} is small enough. - Can be determined based on acceptable downtime - Transferring ~10 megabytes of pages will result in downtime of only few milliseconds! - If dirty page threshold is reached, stop the VM, and copy the remaining dirty pages and vCPU and I/O state. - 5 Resume VM on destination server
+- 1 Copy entire memory to remote server - Takes time $t_0 = t(M)$ , where M is the memory size - During this time, some pages have changed - 2 Copy only the pages that have changed to remote server - Hypervisor write-protects all pages.
+If page is written to by the VM, - CPU marks it as "dirty".
+Hypervisor copies all dirty pages into a buffer, and sends them over h M C

+- Because of locality of reference, number of pages dirtied is small, and is $D{t(M)}$ - Time required to send these pages is $t_i = t(D{t{i-1}}) \le t{i-1}$ . - 3 Repeat step 2 until dirty pages $D{t_i}$ is small enough. - Can be determined based on acceptable downtime ■ Transferring ~10 megabytes of pages will result in downtime of only - few milliseconds!
+If dirty page threshold is reached, stop the VM, and copy the - remaining dirty pages and vCPU and I/O state. - 5 Resume VM on destination server